SeriousGuy888/HatapediaSvelte/src/content/articles/Election Night Shooting.md

 ---
+date_created: 2023-05-29
+date_modified: 2024-03-27
+title: Election Night Shooting
 subtitle: Shooting in Equalsosceles, Hawainot
-timeline:
-  events:
-    - date: 2023-02-16
-      title: Election Night Shooting
-date_created: 2023-05-29
-date_modified: 2024-03-13
 tags:
   - event
   - hata1
 ---

-On the night of the [[Remy Republic#Election|Remyan election]], fireworks (believed to be [[big damage missile|big damage missiles]]) shot from a crossbow exploded and killed two resident villagers on [[Equalsosceles Island]] in [[Hawainot]].
+On 2023-02-16, the night of the [[Remy Republic#Election|Remyan election]], fireworks (believed to be [[big damage missile|big damage missiles]]) shot from a crossbow exploded and killed two resident villagers on [[Equalsosceles Island]] in [[Hawainot]].
 Several more villagers were wounded but not killed.

 ![[Election Night Shooting with death messages.png]]